MikoBie/typst_template/main.typ

 #slide(title: [Why do we need models?])[
   #v(15%)
-  + Formalizing a theory into a model allows the researcher to #highlight[describe their ideas in a precise], unambiguous way (Goldstone & Janssen, 2005; Epstein, 2008).
+  + Formalizing a theory into a model allows the researcher to #highlight[describe their ideas in a precise,] unambiguous way (Goldstone & Janssen, 2005; Epstein, 2008).

   + Models are conceptually precise, their #highlight[assumptions are clear]; they allow formal deduction and an easy way to verify their internal validity (Timpone & Taber, 1996).